realm/realm-core/how-to-build.md

 Building for Android required the NDK r10e installed.

-These targets can be built using the build.sh command:
+These targets can be built using the cross_compile.sh command:

-    ./build.sh -o android -a armeabi-v7a -t Release -v <X.Y.Z>
+    tools/cross_compile.sh -o android -a armeabi-v7a -t Release -v <X.Y.Z>

 The command shows the available options simply with:

-    ./build.sh
+    tools/cross_compile.sh

 These commands produce a tarball containing the realm static library and its include files.